 Heart rate: Not valid for pacing.

-Power: 90-102% of maximum power corresponding to the duration of the interval you train.
-For example, if you plan an anaerobic interval of 30 seconds, then you should base your power output on your power output in an all-out 30-second sprint.
+Power: 90-102% of maximum capacity corresponds to the interval you train duration.
+For example, if you plan an anaerobic interval of 30 seconds, you should base your power output on your power output in an all-out 30-second sprint.
 So your target power should be in the range of 90-102% of your power output in an all-out 30-second sprint.

-Please note that the above mentioned intensities are only general guidelines and should be read as such.
+Please note that the training intensities mentioned above are only general guidelines.

-As you get used to these different training levels, you might begin to make more training zones, e.g. low-end Threshold power, high end sub-threshold, etc., as part of your cycling training plan.
+As you get used to these different training levels, you might begin to make more training zones, e.g., low-end Threshold power, high-end sub-threshold, etc., as part of your cycling training plan.

-If you feel well but have a general problem performing the prescribed intensities, re-adjust the intensity levels mentioned in this article to fit your own unique physiology.
+If you feel well but have a general problem performing the prescribed intensities, re-adjust the intensity levels mentioned in this article to fit your unique physiology.

-As you can see there are many ways to train which will boost your aerobic engine.
+As you can see, there are many ways to train to boost your aerobic engine.
 Some riders prefer a high training volume (LSD cycling training), others prefer structured and focused interval training.

 Most of my cycling training plans are built in a way that increases threshold power using a combination of